WHO WE ARE

 WHO MAKES YOUR PRODUCTS?
 ARE THEY HANDMADE?

-We work directly with skilled Ingigenous artisans in a small communities of Peru and Ecuador.
+We work directly with skilled Indigenous artisans in a small communities of Peru and Ecuador.
 We are involved in all of the steps of creating of our designs, from the alpaca fiber to the hands of the artisans.
-Most of our products are handcrafted and produced in small batches.
-We use the same traditional methods that they have used for hundreds of years in parts of our production.
+Most of our products are handcrafted and produced in small batches using sustainable production practices.
+We use the same traditional production methods that they have used for hundreds of years in parts of our production.
 These guys know what they are doing!